amittri1025/Whatsapp-Link-Gen/README.md

 ## 👋 Introduction

 The WhatsApp Link Generator is a web-based application that allows users to send messages through WhatsApp without the need to provide their phone number.
-This README file provides an overview of the application, its features, and instructions for installation and usage.
+This README file provides an overview of the application, its features, and instructions for usage.